Shoaib59059/Regular_Expression/README.md

 <BR>

-## All the BONUS FEATURES have been includes:-
+## All the BONUS FEATURES have been included:-

 -  ### users can select flag (eg. - **['/g', '/i', '/m']**)